writethedocs/www/docs/guide/contributing.rst

 Editing a single guide via the GitHub UI
 -------------------------------------------

+1. In the `Write the Docs www project`_, find the file for the content you want to improve.

+For example, ``/docs/documentarians.rst`` creates https://www.writethedocs.org/documentarians/.

+2. Review formatting guidelines for the file's Markup style.
+For example, ``/docs/documentarians.rst`` uses `reStructuredText (.rst)`_.

-1. Click the pencil icon to edit this file in your fork of the www repo.
+3. Click the pencil icon to edit this file in your fork of the www repo.

-2. Make your edits.
+4. Make your edits.

-3. Click *Commit changes...*.
+5. Click *Commit changes...*.

-4. Click *Propose changes*.
+6. Click *Propose changes*.

-5. Click *Create pull request*.
+7. Click *Create pull request*.

 .. _update-guide-in-git: